 Section 24.8 The Employer shall maintain a lunch period schedule for each shift.
 Lunch period times shall be determined by the shift supervisor and shall normally occur within three (3) hours of the midpoint of the Employee’s shift.
 Exceptions may be granted at the discretion of the supervisor.
 Employees shall sign up for a lunch period in accordance with their work area or skill level on a first come first served basis each day.

 Section 24.9 Rest periods shall not be contiguous to the lunch period or the beginning or end of the Employee’s shift.
 Lunch periods shall not be granted at the beginning of the workday or immediately prior to the end of the workday.

+Section 24.10 Based upon operational needs and availability of training or work, as well as with pre-approval from management, employees whose regularly scheduled shift if affected by daylight savings time through the loss of an hour of paid scheduled work may elect to 1) use applicable, pre-approved leave, or 2) perform additional work as directed by management, or 3) perform training, not previously completed and as approved by management, necessary for the performance of the employee’s regular work duties.

 ARTICLE 25 – LEAVE OF ABSENCE

 Section 25.1 “Leave Without Pay” (“LWOP”) shall be considered an unauthorized absence from duty and shall be administered without pay.
 Leave Without Pay shall be coded as “LWOP” on timesheets, leave reports, and for all payroll purposes.
 Further, upon returning from an unauthorized leave of absence or based on an Employee’s failure to contact his/her department during such a leave of absence without pay, the Employee shall be subject to possible disciplinary action which may include dismissal.